Bullet Joe Simpson: Biography

 Back in Manitoba by early 1919, Simpson played the last four games of the ice hockey season for his hometown Selkirk Fisherman Seniors of the Manitoba Seniors League.
 He started again for the Seniors the following year.
 In 1920, at 5 ft 10 in and 175 lb, the right-handed defenceman's break came in a Winnipeg pool room when Kenny MacKenzie of the Big 4's Edmonton Eskimos offered him $3,000 to turn professional.
 Simpson joined the Eskimos in 1920, signing as a free agent on November 4.

 In 1921–22, he won a Western Hockey League first team all-star berth.
 He was named to the first team on three occasions and to the second team once.
 At that time, Newsy Lalonde called Simpson the greatest living hockey player.
 His end-to-end rushes were legendary and without comparison.

 When the Western Hockey League ceased operations at the end of the 1924–25 season, Simpson's contract was purchased by the New York Americans of the National Hockey League.
 Simpson, John Morrison and Roy Rickey were traded September 18, 1925 for $10,000.
 Simpson played six seasons with the Amerks and in 1931 took on the role of team coach for three years.
 He later managed the New Haven and Minneapolis teams.

 Simpson moved to Florida in 1938 to promote ice hockey, becoming the head coach of the Miami Clippers of the short-lived Tropical Hockey League.
 He later suffered a heart attack that kept him inactive for two years.
 Another retired ice hockey player and Floridian came to his aid.
 Art Coulter hired him to work at the Coulter White's hardware store in Coral Gables, Florida, a position he held until 1965.

 Simpson was inducted into the Hockey Hall of Fame in 1963.
 He died December 25, 1973, in Coral Gables at the age of 80.
 In 1975, he was inducted into Canada's Sports Hall of Fame.
 Simpson was also inducted into the Manitoba Sports Hall of Fame in 2013.

-In 1994, the Marine Museum of Manitoba in Selkirk restored a 1963 flat-bottomed freighter which is now on display and renamed the Harold Bullet Joe Simpson.
+In 1994, the Marine Museum of Manitoba in Selkirk was donated a 1963 flat-bottomed freighter which is on display named the Joe Simpson.